Understanding Communication Between Docker Containers

 We have also seen multi-container architectures having different services being run on different containers.

-These containers were interlinked with each other and there configured by a docker-compose tool which uses a single configuration file docker-compose.yml file to deploy all the containers.
+These containers were interlinked with each other and were configured by a docker-compose tool which uses a single configuration file docker-compose.yml file to deploy all the containers.

-In between these setups, we have used various terms like container linking, port exposure, volume mapping, etc, but we had never discussed how containers are communicating with each other.
+In between these setups, we have used various terms like container linking, port exposure, volume mapping, etc, but we had never discussed how containers communicate with each other.

 So let’s take a break from setting up docker architecture and understand communication between docker containers.